Get all the latest data for Tehran

 How will interest rates affect property prices in Tehran in 2026?

-As of early 2026, high interest rates in Iran are expected to act primarily as a brake on transaction volume rather than a direct driver of price declines, because most Tehran property purchases are cash-based and mortgage penetration remains low.
+As of early 2026, interest rate trends are expected to act primarily as a brake on transaction volumes in Tehran rather than as a direct price driver, because the mortgage market in Iran is relatively shallow and most buyers rely more on savings, family transfers, or cash than on formal mortgage financing.

 What are the biggest risks for property prices in Tehran in 2026?